Vamsiratnala/Fine-Tuned-LLM/README.md

-Creating a README file for your project on fine-tuning a DistilBERT model for sentiment analysis involves providing clear and comprehensive information about your project.
-Here's a suggested structure for your README file:
+# Fine-Tuned Sentiment Analysis with DistilBERT

+This project focuses on fine-tuning a pre-trained DistilBERT model using the Hugging Face Transformers library for a custom sentiment analysis task.
+Specifically, it involves training the model to classify SMS messages as "ham" (non-spam) or "spam".
+The dataset used for this task is the SMS Spam Collection Dataset.
+The repository provides all the necessary code and instructions to preprocess the data, fine-tune the model, evaluate its performance, and use it for prediction.

 ```markdown
 # Fine-Tuned Sentiment Analysis with DistilBERT